Burning Down the House

 As Ibsen’s literary fame ignites, Laura's life falls apart - she must fight to save her reputation and her relationship with her family.

-This new production by Breach, the acclaimed company behind After the Act (Royal Court) and It’s True, It’s True, It’s True (BBC 4) was created in collaboration with leading Ibsen experts from Oxford University.
+This new production by Breach, the acclaimed company behind After the Act (Royal Court) and It’s True, It’s True, It’s True (BBC 4), was created in collaboration with leading Ibsen expert Kirsten Shepherd, Professor of English and Theatre Studies at Oxford University.
+Kirsten and research assistant Tzen Sam have been uncovering and translating Laura’s articles, letters and plays and providing a wealth of contextual knowledge to assist Breach in creating this new production.

 Credits